EarthScope/rover/docs/index.md

 ROVER requires the `C` language program [mseedindex](https://github.com/iris-edu/mseedindex) be available on the system's path.
 A `C` compiler and the `make` program are required to build mseedindex.
 ROVER and mseedindex may be downloaded and compiled simultaneously using pip:

-    pip install rover --install-option="--mseedindex"
+    pip install rover[mseedindex]

 ### Option 2
 Alternatively, ROVER and mseedindex may be installed independently.

-[Mseedindex](https://github.com/iris-edu/mseedindex) may be downloaded and compiled following the [mseedindex install guidelines](mseedindex.md).
+[mseedindex](https://github.com/iris-edu/mseedindex) may be downloaded and compiled following the [mseedindex install guidelines](mseedindex.md).
 Similar to installation option 1, building mseedindex is dependent upon the `make` program and a `C` compiler.

 Once mseedindex is configured and availble on the system's path, use `pip` to install ROVER and its other Python requirements: